sleepyOwl14/proximax-bc-docs/docs/built-in-features/account-filter.md

 ## Enhancing the account security

-Lately, Alice is only using her main account to cosign aggregate transactions where a [multisig](./multisig-account.md) she is a cosignatory is involved.
+Lately, Alice is only using her main account to cosign aggregate transactions where a [multisig][Multisig] she is a cosignatory is involved.

 As a temporary measure, Alice opts to disable announcing transfer transactions from her main account, double checking that any of the funds she owns will be transferred.